Citrullus colocynthis: Cultivation

 C. colocynthis, a perennial plant, can propagate both by generative and vegetative means.
 However, seed germination is poor due to the extreme xeric conditions, so vegetative propagation is more common and successful in nature.
 In the Indian arid zone, growth takes place between January and October, but the most favorable period for the vegetative growth is during summer, which coincides with the rainy season.
 Growth declines as soon as the rains and the temperature decrease and almost stops during the cold and dry months of December and January.
 Colocynth prefers sandy soils and is a good example of good water management which may be useful also on research to better understand how desert plants react to water stress.
 To enhance production, an organic fertilizer can be applied.

 Colocynth is also commonly cultivated together with cassava (intercropping) in Nigeria.

 Cultivated colocynth suffers of climatic stress and diseases such as cucumber mosaic virus, melon mosaic virus, Fusarium wilt, etc. as any other crop.
 To improve it, a relatively new protocol for regeneration has been developed with the aim of incorporating disease and stress resistance to increase yield potential and security avoiding interspecific hybridization barriers.

 Uses

-C. colocynthis can be eaten or processed for further uses in medicine and as energy source, e.g. oilseed and biofuel.
+C. colocynthis can be eaten or processed as energy source, e.g. oilseed and biofuel.

 The characteristic small seed of the colocynth have been found in several early archeological sites in northern Africa and the Near East, specifically at Neolithic Armant, Nagada in Egypt; at sites dating from 3800 BC to Roman times in Libya; and the pre-pottery Neolithic levels of the Nahal Hemar caves in Israel.
 Zohary and Hopf speculate, "these finds indicate that the wild colocynth was very probably used by humans prior to its domestication."